Tezepelumab

 Tezepelumab was approved for medical use in the United States in December 2021, and in the European Union in September 2022.
 The US Food and Drug Administration (FDA) considered it 2021 to be a first-in-class medication.

 Medical uses

 Tezepelumab is indicated for the add-on maintenance treatment of people aged twelve years and older with severe asthma.
+In October 2025, it was approved for inadequately controlled chronic rhinosinusitis with nasal polyps (CRSwNP) for patients aged twelve years and older.

 Side effects

 The most common side effects include arthralgia (joint pain) and pharyngitis (sore throat).

 Pharmacodynamics

 Tezepelumab blocks thymic stromal lymphopoietin (TSLP), an epithelial cytokine that has been suggested to be critical in the initiation and persistence of airway inflammation.
 Structural studies by X-ray crystallography showed that tezepelumab competes against a critical part of the TSLPR binding site on TSLP.

 History

 In 2020, tezepelumab demonstrated efficacy compared to placebo for patients with severe, uncontrolled asthma in phase III trials.

 Two main studies including over 1,500 adults and adolescents with inadequately controlled asthma showed that tezepelumab was effective in reducing the number of severe asthma flare‑ups, as evaluated in two clinical trials of participants with severe asthma.
 All participants were taking their usual treatment for asthma and participants received new treatment with either tezepelumab or placebo.
 Neither the participants nor the investigators knew which treatment was given.
 The benefit of tezepelumab was assessed by measuring the frequency of asthma attacks (exacerbations) at the end of both 52 week trials in comparison to placebo.

-It was alo studied for the treatment of chronic obstructive pulmonary disease, chronic rhinosinusitis with nasal polyps, chronic spontaneous urticaria and eosinophilic esophagitis (EoE).
+It was also studied for the treatment of chronic obstructive pulmonary disease, chronic rhinosinusitis with nasal polyps, chronic spontaneous urticaria and eosinophilic esophagitis (EoE).